Skip to main content

 Nurtured by Kenyan mothers.

-Connected to brothers across borders.
+Connected to brothers and sisters across borders.

 They were never strangers.